| rw-r--r-- | christian | 3K | April 2 2020 | Ducky_Year_of_the_Horse.md |

 Ducky Year of the Horse

-2014 edition of the ducky limited chinese zodiac edition was my first 60% keyboard and the first (and last?) non-programmable one.
+The 2014 Ducky Limited Chinese Zodiac edition was my first 60% keyboard and the first (and last?) non-programmable one.
 In 2017 I replaced the default keycaps with GMK Laser.

 Facts⌗